meltyourface/blank/posts/Enochian/Foundations-in-Enochian-Magic-A-Practical-Guide/index.md

 Lesson 5: Enochian Scrying Techniques and Interpretation

-Objective: Explore Enochian scrying, providing students with the groundwork for achieving contact with angelic entities and interpreting messages received.
+**Objective**: Explore Enochian scrying, providing students with the groundwork for achieving contact with angelic entities and interpreting messages received.

 A. Theories on Enochian Visions
    i.
 Psychological interpretations